Take a tour of Wickenburg – virtually! Sit back, relax, and enjoy your tour of Wickenburg.

 GATHERING AS A COMMUNITY

 Wickenburg is proud to host several annual events throughout the year, welcoming visitors from near and far.
-Be sure to check our calendar and plan a visit (when the time is right!) for our annual events!
+Be sure to check our calendar and plan a visit for our annual events!

 GOLD RUSH DAYS

 CELEBRATING WICKENBURG’S HISTORY

 Wickenburg’s annual Gold Rush Days celebrates the town’s origins as a ranching and gold mining center, years before Phoenix came to be.
-The heritage event was founded 73 years ago, and today Gold Rush Days draws tens of thousands of visitors during the three days of activities.
+The heritage event was founded over 70 years ago, and today Gold Rush Days draws tens of thousands of visitors during the three days of activities.